ETC 101 Fundamentals of Electrical and Computer Engineering Technology (4)

 ETC 215 Sustainable Energy Systems (2)

 An introduction to sustainable energy systems.
 Topics include solar energy, wind energy, fuel cell technology, biomass energy, geothermal energy, clean coal technology, ocean energy, hydroelectric power, and nuclear power.
 Two hours of lecture per week.
 Cross-listed with CTC 215 and MTC 215.

 ETC 216 Electronic Communications I (4)

 Introduction of analog electronic communication systems.
-Study of power measurements, signal types, methods of signal analysis and signal generation.
-Study of analog communication systems including both amplitude and angle modulation.
-Study concepts of radio and video transmission, as well as an introduction of digital modulation techniques.
+Study of power measurements, signals, signal analysis, and signal generation.
+Focus on analog communication systems including amplitude modulation, frequency modulation, phase modulation and single sideband.
+Introduce the concepts of data communications and networking and study the public telephone network.
+Three hours of lecture and two hours of laboratory per week.
 Prerequisite: ETC 102 or equivalent or permission of instructor.